aidanmelen/bobcat-miner-python/README.md

 ✅ Temperature Status: Good (38°C) ☀️
 ```

-or run with the offical Docker container
+or run with the offical Docker image

 ```bash
 $ docker run --rm -it aidanmelen/bobcat autopilot